 Large companies often move slowly because they have more approvals, more systems, and more internal drag.
 Small businesses can move faster if they stay focused.

 When AI is introduced with discipline, it can make a small team feel more responsive, more organized, and more consistent without adding headcount immediately.
-That is the point of practical AI adoption: not to chase every trend, but to build a business that runs more smoothly with the assets you already own.
+That is the point of practical AI adoption - and the heart of what I help clients do: not chase every trend, but build a business that runs more smoothly with the assets they already own.

 Your next step